dyurovsky/psyc20100/los/index.md

 * **LO 3**.
 Define variables that are not associated as independent.
 Test yourself: Give one example of each type of variable you have learned.

-Suggested reading: Sections 1.3 and 1.5 of OpenIntro Statistics
+Suggested reading: Sections 1.3 and 1.5 of OpenIntro Statistics with Randomization and Simulation

 * **LO 4**.
 Identify the explanatory variable in a pair of variables as the variable suspected of affecting the other.
 However, note that labeling variables as explanatory and response does not guarantee that the relationship between the two is actually causal, even if there is an association identified between the two variables.